fahisxd/ayano-CVE/README.md

 The tool fetches CVE data, searches for public exploit repositories, and generates a concise vulnerability report.

+*Contributions are welcome.
+Feel free to open an issue or submit a pull request.*

 ## Features

 - CVE vulnerability analysis